STATEMENT OF FAITH

 —I Corinthians 11:26

-We believe churches (and ministries) should be elder-led, a hierarchy we see in the Revelation of Jesus Christ to St. John, under the headship of Christ at the right hand of God the Father.
+We believe churches (and ministries) should be elder-led, a hierarchy we see in the Revelation of Jesus Christ to St. John under the headship of Christ at the right hand of God the Father, and this is likewise evident in Paul's letters to Timothy, as well as elsewhere in Scripture.
 Our ministry is likewise elder-led to keep everyone involved accountable and Christ-centered.

 Let the elders that rule well be counted worthy of double honour, especially they who labour in the word and doctrine.